brainsum/drupal8-startertheme/README.md

 by [Gulp.js 4](https://gulpjs.com/docs/en/getting-started/quick-start) and asset
 files (sass, css, js) structured, linted and compiled according to Drupal Coding Standards.
 You can equally run build processes by gulp commands or npm scripts.

+## What will you need to work with this theme?

+* Installed Composer
+* Installed Drush
+* Installed Drupal 8-9 via Composer
+* Set asset-packagist to composer.json
+* Installed node.js (min. v13)
+* Installed npm

 ## Installation